USSS CR1 – 2022-2023 Alpine Officials Update and Training Opportunities - Listed Below

 Will I get paid for this?

-We do not compensate volunteers, but volunteers that fulfill certified positions on at least three race days during the season can request reimbursement of the cost of their Alpine Officials license from USSS ($80) from Region One.
+We do not compensate volunteers, but volunteers who fulfill certified positions on at least three race days during the season can request reimbursement of the cost of their Alpine Officials license from USSS ($80) from Region One.

-As a non-profit volunteer, you may be allowed to deduct any of the expenses you incur in travel / food / etc. that are related to your volunteering from your taxes. (consult your tax advisor).
+As a non-profit volunteer, you may be allowed to deduct any of the expenses you incur in travel/food / etc. that are related to your volunteering from your taxes. (consult your tax advisor).
 If your position requires that you ski (typically all certified positions except timing and finish referee) you will get a lift ticket for the day.